Lens Implants

-Lens implants in the eye are referred to as Intraocular Lens Implants or "IOLs".
+Intraocular Lens implants are referred to as Lens Implants or IOLs.
 All IOLs involve inserting an artificial lens inside your eye rather than placing it on the surface of the eye like a contact lens.
 Most lens implant procedures involve replacing your existing lens with a new lens to improve your vision.
-There are several types of IOLs available to help correct your vision, all of which can also be performed in connection with cataract eye surgery with the exception of Phakic Implants.
+There are several types of IOLs available to help correct your vision, all of which can also be performed in connection with cataract eye surgery to replace the existing lens in your eye with the exception of Phakic Lens Implants which are inserted between your iris and your natural lens or cataract.

-When an IOL is used to replace a lens that is clear, the procedure is referred to as RLE (Refractive Lensectomy ) or CLE (Clear Lensectomy).
+RLE (Refractive Lens Exchange) or CLE (Clear Lens Exchange) refers to the same procedure in which an artificial intraocular lens implants or IOL is used to replace a lens that is clear.
 During RLE or CLE surgery the surgeon will remove the clear lens of the eye and implant a new lens to help correct your vision.
-Since the lens that is removed does not have a cataract, this is considered a refractive procedure, not a cataract surgery procedure, even though both procedures involve the same operation of replacing your lens with a new lens to help improve your vision.
+Since the lens that is removed does not have a cataract, this is considered a refractive surgery procedure, not a cataract surgery procedure, even though both procedures involve the same operation of replacing your lens with a new lens to help improve your vision.
 The refractive surgeon will calculate the power of the replacement lens implant through special measurements of the length and curvature of the eye, which are then entered into a special computer formula.
 Various IOLs are available to replace your existing lens that will improve your vision.

 RLE/CLE lens implant procedures are generally available for people who have:

-The currently approved FDA approved lenses for RLE (Refractive Lensectomy) or CLE (Clear Lensectomy) include:
+The currently approved FDA approved lenses for RLE (Refractive Lensectomy) or CLE (Clear Lensectomy) and Cataract surgery include: Toric Implants, Multifocal Implants, Accommodating Implants and Monofocal Implants which are discussed further below.

 When an IOL is used to replace a cataract or cloudy lens, the procedure is referred to as cataract surgery.
 During cataract eye surgery the surgeon will remove the cloudy or cataract lens of the eye and replace your lens with a new lens to improve your vision.
 The cataract surgeon will calculate the power of the replacement lens implant through special measurements of the length and curvature of the eye, which are then entered into a special computer formula.
 Various IOLs are available to replace your cataract lens that can help you see better.

-For a general discussion of treatments for Cataracts, including cataract eye surgery (where the cataract is removed and replaced with one of the above lenses, please visit: Cataract Surgery Overview
+For a general discussion of treatments for Cataracts, including cataract eye surgery (where the cataract is removed and replaced with one of the above lenses, please visit our Cataract Surgery discussion.

 Cataract surgery lens implant procedures are generally available for people who have: